cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ## <a id='deploy-cloudfoundry'></a>Deploy Cloud Foundry ##

-Cloud Foundry can now be deployed using the cf 'bootstrap' plugin (be sure to run it via _bundle exec_).
+Cloud Foundry can now be deployed using the `bundle exec cf bootstrap aws` command from the bootstrap-cf-plugin gem.

 <pre class="terminal">
 ~/cf$ bundle exec cf bootstrap aws